MicrosoftDocs/entra-docs/docs/identity/authentication/concept-resilient-controls.md

  Enable password hash sync using the Microsoft Entra Connect wizard, regardless whether your organization uses federation or pass-through authentication.

 >[!IMPORTANT]
-> It is not required to convert users from federated to managed authentication to use password hash sync.
+> It isn't required to convert users from federated to managed authentication to use password hash sync.

 ## During a disruption

-If you opted for implementing a mitigation plan, you will be able to automatically survive a single access control disruption.
-However, if you opted to create a contingency plan, you will be able to activate your contingency policies during the access control disruption:
+If you opted for implementing a mitigation plan, you're able to automatically survive a single access control disruption.
+However, if you opted to create a contingency plan, you're able to activate your contingency policies during the access control disruption:

 1. Enable your contingency policies that grant targeted users, access to specific apps, from specific networks.
 2. Disable your regular control-based policies.